THIS WEBPAGE IS AVAILABLE

 I love you, O most lovable Lady, and because of my love for you, I promise to serve you always and to do all in my power to win others to love you also.
 In your hands I place all my hopes; I entrust the salvation of my soul to your care.
 Accept me as your servant, O Mother of Mercy; receive me under your mantle.
 And since you have such power with God, deliver me from all temptations, or rather, obtain for me the strength to triumph over them until death.
 Of you I ask the grace of perfect love for Jesus Christ.
 Through your help I hope to die a happy death.
 O my Mother I beg you, by the love you bear my God, to help me at all times, but especially at the last moment of my life.
 Do not leave me, I beseech you, until you see me safe in Heaven, blessing you and singing your mercies for all eternity, amen.
 So I hope, so may it be.

 Keep in mind that, contrary to a tragically mistaken notion among some Christians, we are not showing idolatry towards Mary in these prayers.
 She as our Blessed Mother is also our Blessed Mediator with her divine Son.
+She is clearly an intercessor, not an interloper!
 We pray not just to Mary but through her as well, to Jesus.

 Two great lines in scripture help sum up her essential role in salvation history: The first comes during the wedding feast at Cana when she instructs the waiters right before her Son turns water into wine to “do whatever he tells you” (John 2:5).
 (These words before our Lord’s first public miracle are, as Bishop Fulton Sheen once pointed out, her last spoken words in the Gospels.
 They make a fitting motto for her.)